jana388/Learning-journal/README.md

 I started writing my tutorial for Player movement from scratch so it does not have any information linked to my prototype (as it used to have).
 I used the same code from the prototype, but have made a separate Unity project.

 Other than that, I did some more brainstorming on what my tutorials will be.
-For now I have Player movement, and Ai movement (following another object), planned, but I was thinking of making a tutorial for Score manager and UI system.
+For now I have Player movement, and Ai movement *(an object following another object)* planned, but I was thinking of making a tutorial for Score manager and UI system.

 ## 2024-12-03
-Today I am finishing up my tutorial on Player Movement.
-I was planning on finishing it last week, but I realised how thorough the tuorial was, since I planned it to be a beginner friendly tutorial.
-It took me a long time to take the screenshots, edit the text, and find an aproppriate way to explain the code and the process of setting up the project.
-I am trying to finish this tutorial today, because I still have three tutorials to do which will be as much time consuming the first one.
+Today I am finishing up my tutorial for Player Movement.
+I was planning on finishing it last week, but I realised how thorough the tutorial was.
+Since I planned it to be a beginner friendly tutorial, it took me a long time to organise it and explain thoroughly.
+It took me a while to take the screenshots, explain the steps and the functions.

 ## 2024-12-10
 I have made another repository for my Ai-movement tutorial.
-It is going to be about how to make another object follow the movement of the player.
-I started planning on how to make it.
+This tutorial will explain how to make a script for an object to follow another object.
+I started organising the text and the script.
 With the help of my prototype, I already had some code and an idea of how to construct the tutorial.
-Nevertheless, since the tutorials have to be independent and not extend  on the previous tutorials, I still needed some time to organise how the tutorial will look.
+Nevertheless, I made a new Unity project so I could start making it from scratch.

 ## 2024-12-20

 I continued working on Ai-movement tutorial.
-I added a prerequisite on Player movement script for this tutorial so I do not have to explain thoroughly again on how to make it.
+I added some prerequisites so I would not get stuck with explaining the basics again.

+For example, I gave a prerequisite for knowing how to use Unity's basic and to have a script for the Players' movement script.
 I wanted this tutorial to be solely based on Ai-movement script.
-By setting this prerequisite, the focus will be only on Ai script.
-Although I had this script in my prototype game, I made a new Unity project specifically for this code so I can start explaining from scratch.
-Not only has it helped me to focus on this code, but it has also helped me practice this code a bit more.
-On the other hand, there are a lot of extra objects and scripts in my prototype game which I did not want to include in the tutorial, because it would confuse the reader.
-What is more, it will help me practice coding a bit more.
+By setting these prerequisites, the focus will be only on Ai script.
+Having to make a script from scratch has helped me focus on this code, but it has also helped me practice this code a bit more.
+I had a chance to alter the code a bit.
+On the other hand, there are a lot of extra objects and scripts in my prototype game which I did not want to include in the tutorial, because it would confuse the person who is following my tutorial.

 ## 2024-12-25

-I started working on my UI tutorial.
+I started working on my UI-arrangement tutorial.
 My goal is to make a tutorial on how to show a text on screen when playing a game.
-For now I was planning to work on a tutorial on how to make a Ui in Unity.
+For now I was planning to work on a tutorial on how to make a UI in Unity.
 But if I manage to finish my fourth tutorial, I would like to add some code, for example, increase a score with an if statement.
-For now I gathered all the information on editing the UI in Unity.
+While writing the tutorial, I spotted a little detail in the Hierarchy I have not seen before.
+I have not realised that when making a UI panel, it also comes with a Canvas and an Event System.
+After doing some reasearch and trying to give an explanation in the tutorails, it helped me understand it better.
+I spent a couple of days working on this tutorial, and trying to organise the layout.

 ## 2025-01-05
-Today I finished my final tutorial about the Goal manager.
-By explaining the events it helped me gather all the information to make it more clear for me to understand too
+Today I started working on my final tutorial, Goal manager.
+I managed to finish the draft in a day, but I still need some time to polish it.
+It was a bit more difficult than the making of the Ui tutorial, since this was more programming based.
+This This By gathering all the information about how the events work